 Spring Boot 2.6.3 ARM64 Image

-Spring Boot on Raspberry Pi 4b 8gb
+Spring Boot on Raspberry Pi 4b 8gb Link to heading

 The purpose of this article is to create a Spring Boot (2.6.3) native image for arm64.
 In my case, the Raspberry Pi Zero 2W.
 The Raspberry Pi Zero 2W only has 512mb of SDRAM.
 Because of the small footprint of the Zero 2W I want to be as efficient as possible.